 After breakfast, we transfer you to the little village of Bourré, by a troglodyte mushroom cave, which you can visit if you wish.
 Walk from there to Montrichard, on the banks of the Cher River, where you can climb up to its 11th century Donjon with a great panoramic view over the town and river below.
 You stay parallel to the river, through lovely villages such as Chissay and Chisseaux, en route back to Chenonceau.
 You’ll want to spend some time visiting this Renaissance “ladies” castle, one of the most popular in France.
 It was completed in the 16th century, when it was given as a gift by King Henry II to his beloved mistress, Diane de Poitiers.
 Diane has the stunning arched corridor spanning the river constructed and oversees the planting of its extensive gardens.
 She was the unquestioned mistress of the castle, but after King Henry II died in 1559, his strong-willed and jealous widow and regent Catherine de Medici forced Diane to exchange it for the Château Chaumont, and triumphantly makes Chenonceau her own residence.

-We drop you by a tiny community, called Goupilleres this morning, in time, if you wish, to visit the troglodyte site there, with its three farms dug into the tufa stone including wells, baker’s ovens, cattle sheds, and grain silo.
-In order to protect themselves from brigands and the ravages of war, the peasants of a hundred years ago dug an ingenious underground refuge in this exceptional setting.
-From there walk in the rich Touraine countryside, crossing the Indre River to another village with its own unique heritage: Vilaines-les-Rochers is home to the region’s basketry centre, with a community of artist’s continuing the traditional workmanship, as well as pushing it further with modern inspiration.
+We drop you in the centre of the small town of Saché this morning, just to the south of the Indre River.
+The pretty 12th century chateau of Saché became the refuge for the great French writer Honore de Balzac, as he fled the worries and stress of big city life, and wandered the countryside for the healthy fresh air – as you are doing today!
+Walk in the rich Touraine countryside, to another village with its own unique heritage: Vilaines-les-Rochers is home to the region’s basketry centre, with a community of artist’s continuing the traditional workmanship, as well as pushing it further with modern inspiration.
 After explorations there, and perhaps some lunch, continue on to the town of Azay le Rideau.
 You will want to take some time to visit the castle – not one of the largest chateaux of the Loire in size, the 16th century castle of Azay is one of the prettiest, with the delightful combination of Italian Renaissance style, and the charm of a French castle on the water, as it sits on the banks of the Indre River.

 After a final breakfast, you can get connections out of Saumur train station for your further travels – Bon Voyage!